tokio-rs/website/content/docs/getting-started/reactor.md

 takes a *closure* that creates a future and must be `Send` (i.e. it can be sent across threads).

-When the closure is run, it is yielded a [`Handle`] as proof that it's running on the same thread as the event loop.
+When the closure is run, it must yield a [`Handle`] as proof that it's running on the same thread as the event loop.
 This handle can then be used to create and work with I/O objects.
 The created future is spawned onto the event loop to be executed locally.